Should we translate for the world, the languages of the world, or the church?

 But the importance of the church does affect how translation in unreached groups progresses.

-In many translation projects among unreached groups, the church-planting efforts take the lead with the translation work following in support.
+In many translation projects among unreached groups, church-planting efforts take the lead with the translation work following in support.

 In many cases, these translators complete significant portions of Scripture without any believers in the group.
-They may then ask other missions or national churches to assist in reaching the language group with the gospel.
+They may ask other missions or national churches to assist in reaching the language group with the gospel.

-If we view the ultimate purpose of Bible translation as equipping the church, we should integrate church-planting and translation efforts so that the translated Scriptures support a growing church.
+However, if we view the ultimate purpose of Bible translation as equipping the church, we should integrate church-planting and translation efforts so that the translated Scriptures support a growing church.

 How does this relate to you?